RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 Ansible should complete with no errors.
 You should see the changes applied to both WildFly Swarm servers.

-You can now access the service at the address *http://$HOSTNAME:8080*, where *$HOSTNAME* points to one of the servers mentioned in the play recap.
+:boom: You can now access the service at the address *http://$HOSTNAME:8080*, where *$HOSTNAME* points to one of the servers mentioned in the play recap.
 Try it out by running below command:

 ```
 curl http://111.222.333.444:8080